auxoncorp/modality-probe/design.md

 - Plain vector clocks (not desirable because of global allocation requirement, but maybe a fallback.)
 - Put the events in the causal context (too much data)
 - DVVSets (for storage, not events)
+- ITC won't work, as it can't handle multiple roots.

 ## Log structure
 We considered storing event multisets, instead of discrete events.
 We backed off